 (4) Failure to comply with this administrative regulation shall constitute a violation of KRS 309.085(1)(b) and shall result in board:

-Section 8.
+Section 7.
 Carry-over of Continuing Education Hours Prohibited.
-Continuing education hours earned in excess of those required pursuant to Section 2 of this administrative regulation shall not be carried over into the immediately following certification renewal period.
+Continuing education hours earned in excess of those required pursuant to Section 1 of this administrative regulation shall not be carried forward.

-(b) Illness of the certificate holder or an immediate family member; or
+(b) Serious illness of the credential holder or of an immediate family member; or

 (c) Death or serious injury of an immediate family member.